yachty66/pantheon/Notes.md

 i can build a banger website which is good and than people can open the map from there - this would be sick. i also can just have a mao where people can directly go to - this would be fun ofc.

+- github
+- twitter
+- pantheon

+the thing for pantheon is - what are i am going to do here. for now i could just create

 ## github

 - [ ] make a dataset of all the people from github and think how i can integrate this on pantheon